faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-combined.md

    **System message:**
    ```
    You are an AI assistant helping to write emails
    ```

    **User message:**
    ```
-   Write a promotional email for a new wildlife rescue, including the following: `
-   - Rescue name is Contoso `
-   - It specializes in elephants `
-   - Call for donations to be given at our website
+   Write a promotional email for a new wildlife rescue, including the following:-Rescue name is Contoso - It specializes in elephants - Call for donations to be given at our website
    ```

 1. Observe the output.
 This time, you'll likely see the format of an email with the specific animals included, as well as the call for donations.